immmersive/codesmash-ai/generalization-specialization.md

 ## Algorithm Overview

-Input: Initial problem $P$, constraints, and requirements.
+- Input: Initial problem $P$, constraints, and requirements.

-Decision: Apply $f(P)$ to determine whether to generalize $G(P)$ or specialize $S(P)$.
+- Decision: Apply $f(P)$ to determine whether to generalize $G(P)$ or specialize $S(P)$.

-Modify Problem: Adjust the problem scope using the selected strategy (generalization or specialization).
+- Modify Problem: Adjust the problem scope using the selected strategy (generalization or specialization).

-Search Solutions: Identify potential solutions and evaluate them based on their effectiveness and cost.
+- Search Solutions: Identify potential solutions and evaluate them based on their effectiveness and cost.

-Output: Return the optimal solution $T^*$ for the problem.
+- Output: Return the optimal solution $T^*$ for the problem.

+# Example

+- Initial Problem: A company needs chairs for their office.
+The initial problem is too broad.

+- Specialization: Apply $S(P)$ to narrow the problem down to "ergonomic office chairs" for specific work environments.

+- Solution Search: Evaluate potential ergonomic chairs based on their effectiveness in improving employee comfort and productivity and their cost.